0lafe/payday_roguelike/README.md

 - Cost for rerolling

 # BUGS

+- Picking a loot card does not flip it

 - Possible client completion problem with escapes (MissionEndState:chk_complete_heist_achievements())
 - Possible problem receiving perk deck reward when in lobby with other players